qball1809/App-Store/Beta-V3.md

 Yes, we do have a Beta program, and that's your chance to not only try out the bleeding edge of WebTools, but also help the Plex community as a whole.
 Besides that, you as a Beta tester also engage directly with the developers of WebTools, so if something is on your mind here regarding WebTools, then this is indeed the place to be

-If you want to participate in the beta program for WebTools V3, then it do involves a few things:
+If you want to participate in the beta program for WebTools V3, then it does involve a few things:

 ### Requirements